by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 - **Technical Background**: The model uses topology information as a condition to guide the generation process.
 - **Output**: Saved in `./samples/Demo_topo`.
 - **Note**: Topology significantly influences MOF properties such as stability and pore architecture.
+- **code**: MOFFUSION.cond_topo(ngen=20, topo="pcu")
+  The only things you can control are the topology name and the number of structures generated.
+topo: name of the desired topology (e.g., "pcu", "dia", "sql")
+ngen: number of structures generated

 ---